redbear/IoT_pHAT/README.md

 # IoT pHAT

-RedBear IoT pHAT, designed for the Raspberry Pi Zero.
+RedBear IoT pHAT, designed for the Raspberry Pi Zero (Other RPi boards with 40-pin header will also work).

+The RPi Zero is a nice board, it is small in size which is very good for developing IoT projects.
+However, it lacks of wireless features such as WiFi and Bluetooth.

+With the IoT pHAT, now, your RPi Zero will get more powerful than before.
+It adds WiFi and Bluetooth wireless technologies to the RPi Zero.

+	Note for beta testers with older version of the IoT pHAT:

 	This is for the hardware version 1.0 only, the EEPROM contains the information for automatically starting the WiFi and other settings.

 * Front View